 Ears and eyes are our best allies in learning a new language – be it Dutch or any other.
 How does a baby learn to say ‘mama’?
 A baby listens to the word, watches the required mouth movements, and finally imitates what he hears and sees.
 That’s the natural way of learning!
 Takes a long time though, but even with the most advanced methods, language learning takes years.

-Listen informally, making as many listening miles as you can.
-You can do that whilst you are organizing the kitchen, running, or some other activity that goes well with listening.
+Listen informally, making as many listening miles as you can to reach Dutch B1 listening skills.
+You can do that whilst you are organizing the kitchen, running, or doing some other activity that goes well with listening.
 Instead of being frustrated that you don’t understand, set realistic goals.
 The first may be: being able to pick up words like Ja, nee, goedemorgen, dank je wel.

 The second may be: picking up international words like : internationaal, president, democratie, unie, socialistische partij, Verenigde Naties, Verenigde Staten, Oekraïne and other names.